-Ford Motor Company has assembled this guide to assist vehicle modifiers in producing safe and quality products.
-Ford believes that safety and quality come first.
-To achieve customer satisfaction, we want to assist modifiers in achieving the highest standards of safety and quality in their products.
+Ford Motor Company has assembled this guide to assist vehicle modifiers in producing a safe and quality vehicle.
+Ford believes safety and quality come first.
+To achieve customer satisfaction, we want to assist modifiers in achieving the highest standards of safety and quality in their vehicles.

-This book is divided into topics pertinent to modifiers of vehicles.
-Reference is made to the current Fusion, Milan Workshop Manual for appropriate service procedures, torque specifications, component separation clearances and other standard information which is common with the unmodified vehicle.
-Specifications which are unique to the guide are designated.
+This book is divided into topics pertinent to vehicle modifiers.
+References are made to the current Fusion, MKZ Workshop Manual for appropriate service procedures, torque specifications, component separation clearances and other standard information which is common with an unmodified vehicle.
+Specifications unique to this guide are designated.

 This modifier guide is not a "how-to" book; it should be used as a checklist to help make sure that certain important steps in the modification process are considered.
-While Ford is providing this information to assist modifiers, it does not warrant the products, methods, materials or the workmanship of the modifier.
-Nor does it warrant against failures that result from the modification of a vehicle.
+While Ford is providing this information to assist modifiers, it does not warrant the vehicles, methods, materials or the workmanship of the modifier.
+Ford also does not warrant against failures that result from the modification of a vehicle.

 Following the guidelines contained in this guide does not assure individual modifiers that the products they modify comply with US Federal or Canadian Motor Vehicle Safety Standards in effect at the time of the modification.
 The guidelines set forth are based on engineering analysis of typical vehicles.
 If the guidelines are followed, the modifier's efforts in certifying vehicles to applicable standards should be aided.
-Compliance testing that may be required for certification of specific vehicle configurations or construction is, however, the sole responsibility of the individual modifier.
+Compliance testing that may be required for certification of specific vehicle configurations or construction is the sole responsibility of the individual modifier.